 This community was present only as a small patch on the northern edge of Estuarine Mangrove Forest where Buffalo Creek exited the Field of Mars.
 It was comprised of Sporobolus virginicus (Saltwater Couch), Sarcocornia quinqueflora (Samphire), and Selliera radicans (Swamp Weed), with scattered Juncus sp. and Melaleuca ericifolia (Swamp paperbark) also present.

-The community was in good condition.
+The community was mapped as being in good condition by Applied Ecology (2010).
 Few weeds were observed within the community.
+Applied Ecology (2010) also mapped and assessed condition of saltmarsh downstream of where Pittwater Road crossese Buffalo Creek and Kittys Creek.